bartosz-ziolkowski/bartosz-ziolkowski.github.io/_posts/2024-05-06-migration-in-denmark.markdown

 <iframe src="/assets/html/TopCountriesMigrationByAgeGroup.html" style="width:100%; height:700px;"></iframe>

 Among the largest age group (20-29), Germany and Romania emerge as the two primary origin countries.
 Germany accounts for over 25000 individuals, while Romania contributes just over 20000 individuals.
-Furthermore, the second largest age group (30-39) are Romania and Poland the two primary destinations, where they both account for around 6000-7000 individuals.
+Furthermore, the second largest age group (30-39) are Romania and Poland the two primary origin countries, where they both account for around 11500-13500 individuals.

-Among the largest age group (20-29), Germany and Norway emerge as the two primary origin countries.
-Germany accounts for over under 20000 emigrants, while Norway emigrates with around 17000 individuals.
-Furthermore, the second largest age group (30-39) are Sweden and Poland the two primary origin countries, where they both account for around 6-7000 emigrants.
+Among the largest age group (20-29), Germany and Norway emerge as the two primary destinations.
+Germany accounts for over 20000 emigrants, while Norway emigrates with around 17000 individuals.
+Furthermore, the second largest age group (30-39) are Sweden and Poland the two primary destinations, where they both account for around 7500-8500 emigrants.

 The overview of the countries contributing the most to the Danish immigration and emigration system sheds light on the dynamics of population movement.
 These insights are valuable for policymakers, enabling them to formulate effective and efficient immigration policies.